 - by asking the Customer for payment after his/her submission of the order.

-2.8 The order handling and contacting is usually carried out via e-mail and automated order processing.
+2.9 Order handling and communication is usually carried out via e-mail and automated order processing.
 The Customer has to ensure the accuracy of the e-mail address indicated during the ordering process in order to receive e-mails sent to this address by the Seller.
 Particularly when using SPAM filters, the Customer has to ensure that all e-mails from the Seller or third parties associated with the order handling can be delivered.

 3. Right of Withdrawal